Schibsted-Tech-Polska/snd-api-js/README.md

 You can either:
 * include the JavaScript file before you use it with a `script` tag or
-* (SOON, not yet in the registry) install it as a [bower](http://bower.io/) package
+* install it as a [bower](http://bower.io/) package

 ### bower
-If you use `bower`, you can install this package providing the git repository URL:
+If you use `bower`, you can install this package via package name from bower registry:

-    git@bitbucket.org:schibstednorge/snd-api-js.git
+    bower install snd-api-js

 It should include the minified output file and some documentation in your `bower_components` directory: